David-Tam/ML-Bank-Churn/README.md

 In this project, 90% of the data is used for training and 10% for testing.
 Again, our response variable is 'Exited' as we want to prediction if a client is staying (or not):
 ![alt text](images/3.png)

 For each categorical variable, dummy variables are created for each type within the categorical variable.
+Also, "RowNumber", "CustomerID" and "Surname" are removed as they are irrelevant.

 # 4. XGB Classifier
 First we used XGB classifier to model and make prediction.
 Here are the key settings: